 Examples of work include creating a Kenya entry strategy for a South African clothing retailer and mapping city-by-city opportunities in Sub-Saharan Africa for the world’s largest retailer.

-An example is our work to evaluate the future growth of the Chinese cellular services market and the potential impact of a third and fourth entrant into the market; assisting a hedge fund in evaluating satellite TV plays; working for a “next generation” lifestyle magazine.
+Example are our work to evaluate the growth of the Chinese cellular services market and the potential impact of a third and fourth entrant into the market; assisting a hedge fund in evaluating satellite TV plays; working for a “next generation” lifestyle magazine.

 Finding opportunities in financial services is in many ways similar to analyzing markets for consumer goods (notwithstanding regulatory issues).
 Demand for individual financial products is remarkably uniform around the world, once affluence and wealth have been taken into account.